peterhendrick/steggin/README.md

 ## Requirements and Downloading

+To use steggin, you need:

+* The Bourne Again Shell - bash: to execute the script.
+This should come pre-installed in mac and linux.

+* git - the stupid content tracker: You'll need git to download and update your steggin file.

-To use steggin, you need the Bourne Again Shell (bash) to run it, the git content tracker to download and update, and GnuPG (optional) to verify your download and encrypt/decrypt files while steggin'.
+* GnuPG - Gnu Privacy Guard (optional): to verify your download and encrypt/decrypt files while steggin'.

 To open bash in mac, do a spotlight search (or look in your Applications folder) for "Terminal" (I prefer "iTerm2" if you have it).

 For Windows users, I heard Windows 10 was supposed to get bash.
 It's about time, because bash is decades old.
-Good luck if your on windows.
-Seriously, just get a linux iso and make a bootable usb.
+Good luck if you're on windows.
+You might consider getting a free linux .iso and creating a bootable usb.

-To see if you have git installed type into bash:
+To see if you have git installed, type into bash:

 ```bash
 which git